1jour1vin

 Wine rated (2018 guide) 91/100

-Deep, dense purple with violet highlights.
-La Dauphine has a very fresh nose with notes of mint and minerality through hints of chalk.
-With a little aeration, I also detect notes of cocoa beans and cherries.
-On the palate, the wine has tension and good aromatic intensity.
-Its structure gives it pep, while the tannins provide support.
+A deep, dense purple with violet highlights.
+La Dauphine’s nose is very fresh, with notes of mint and minerality, along with hints of chalk.
+After a bit of aeration, I also detect notes of cocoa beans and cherries.
+On the palate, the wine has good structure and offers strong aromatic intensity.
+Its structure gives it pep, while the tannins provide a solid foundation.
 The finish is fruity and juicy.
 I initially rated this wine 90/100, but during a second tasting, the bouquet had gained in complexity, which is why I rated the wine again.
-2021-2033
+2021–2033

 The Wine Cellar Insider - Jeff Leve